Child Abuse Prevention Month: Fort Carson event to build awareness

 |0

-This work, Child Abuse Prevention Month: Fort Carson event to build awareness, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Child Abuse Prevention Month: Fort Carson event to build awareness, by Brea DuBose, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.